How to Tell ACL vs MCL Tears Apart

+Do you know how to tell if you have torn your ACL vs MCL?
 The knees are such an integral part of the body.
-From routine activities, such as driving and walking, to more demanding movements, such as playing sports, they allow us to live life fully.
-When one of them is injured, the limitations on what you can do are many.
+From routine activities, such as driving and walking, to more demanding movements such as playing sports, they allow us to live life fully.
+When one of them is injured, there are many limitations on what you can do.

 Overview of Knee Anatomy

 Before diving into the differences between an ACL vs MCL tear, it’s important to understand the anatomy of the knee.
 The knee joint is composed of four bones: the femur (thigh bone), tibia (shin bone), patella (knee cap), and fibula (calf bone).
 Ligaments connect the bones of the knee and provide stability.